Correlations in a quantum switch-based heat engine with measurements: A proof-of-principle demonstration: Outlook and conclusions

 The results show that the engine's performance systematically improves with the strength of initial correlations.
 While separable correlations already enhance the amount of extractable work compared with the uncorrelated case, entanglement provides a qualitatively distinct advantage.
 When assisted by entanglement, the superposition of causal orders generates coherence in the working medium prior to the work-extraction stroke, thereby enabling operation in parameter regions where definite-order dynamics would yield zero efficiency.

-To address the irreversibility introduced by post-selection, we evaluated the heat engine’s performance both through the efficiencies conditioned on individual measurement outcomes and through the overall efficiency defined with respect to the average extracted work.
+To analyze the branch-dependent effects of the coherent control, we evaluated both the efficiencies conditioned on individual measurement outcomes and the overall efficiency defined from the average extracted work.
 The latter accounts for contributions from both control outcomes whenever each yields a thermodynamic advantage in the form of positive extractable work.
 These theoretical predictions were verified through a proof-of-principle simulation on the IBM Quantum Experience platform, where generalized measurement channels were implemented in a superposition of causal orders.
 The experimental results confirmed that coherently superposing the order of measurement channels activates work extraction and enhances efficiency beyond what is achievable under definite causal order.

 These findings demonstrate not only the superior performance of cycles operating under superposed causal order compared with their definite-order counterparts, but also the operational significance of different forms of initial correlations.
 In particular, our results establish a concrete connection between initial correlations, coherence generation, and thermodynamic enhancement enabled by superposed causal order of operations.
 The present framework paves the way for exploring more complex thermodynamic setups (such as refrigeration cycles or feedback-controlled processes) where quantum correlations and indefinite causal order may jointly contribute to improved thermodynamic performance.
 Such extensions will help clarify the broader role of indefinite causal structures and their interplay with quantum resources in nonequilibrium thermodynamics.